drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [sandboxing](https://www.chromium.org/developers/design-documents/sandbox), [frequent updates](https://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).
 In addition, Google offers a very lucrative [bounty](https://www.google.com/about/appsecurity/chrome-rewards/) program for reporting vulnerabilities along with its own [Project Zero](https://googleprojectzero.blogspot.com).
 This means that a large number of highly talented and motivated people are constantly auditing Chrome's code base.

 Create separate Chrome profiles to reduce XSS risk and compartmentalize cookies/identities.
-In each profile, either disable Javascript in Chrome settings and manually whitelist allowed origins - or use [uBlock Origin](https://github.com/gorhill/uBlock) to manage Javascript and/or disable third-party scripts/frames.
-Also install [HTTPSEverywhere](https://www.eff.org/https-everywhere) to upgrade insecure connections.
+In each profile, either disable Javascript in Chrome settings and configure allowed origins - or use [uBlock Origin](https://github.com/gorhill/uBlock) to manage Javascript.

 Change the default search engine from Google to reduce additional tracking.